-5.2.4 Deciding membership applications
+5.2.5 Deciding membership applications

-- (a) The Directors must consider and decide membership applications in accordance with this rule 5.2.4. - (b) Applications will be considered and decided in the order in which they are received by the Corporation. - (c) The Directors must not accept an application for membership of the Corporation unless the Applicant: - (i) applies according to rule 5.2.3; and - (ii) meets all the eligibility for membership requirements under rule 5.2.2. - (d) The Corporation must not unreasonably refuse to accept an individual who is an adult member of the Agreement Group as a member of the Corporation, provided that the individual applies for membership in accordance with rule 5.2.3 and either: - (i) the individual has not been previously removed as a member of the Corporation in accordance with this Rule Book; or - (ii) where the individual has been previously removed as a member of the Corporation, with the endorsement of the Members by Special Resolution in a General Meeting.
+- (a) The Directors will consider and decide membership applications in accordance with this rule 5.2.5. - (b) Applications will be considered and decided in the order in which they are received by the Corporation. - (c) The Directors must not accept an application for membership of the Corporation unless the Applicant: - (i) applies according to rule 5.2.3; and - (ii) meets all the eligibility for membership requirements under rule 5.2.2. - (d) The Directors may refuse to accept a membership application even if the applicant has applied in writing and complies with all the eligibility requirements. - (e) In considering membership applications, the Directors may take into account any information they consider to be relevant, including;

-(e)In determining membership applications, the Directors: